igrishaev/teleward/README.md

 ## Why

-To protect your Telegram channels from spam, obviously.
-Modern spammers are
-smart: they don't use standard bots.
-Instead, they register ordinary accounts and automate them with Selenium + web-version of Telegram (that's my guess).
+Telegram chats suffer from spammers who are pretty smart nowadays.
+They don't use bots; instead, they register ordinary accounts and automate them with Selenium + web-version of Telegram.
 Personally, I found Shieldy and other bots useless when dealing with such kind of spammers.
 This project aims the goal to finish that mess.

 Another reason I opened Teleward for is to try my skills in developing Clojure applications with GraalVM.
 Binary applications are nice: they are fast, and they